coral-lab-asu/coral-lab-asu.github.io/publications_new.md

         </div>

         <p class="pub-abstract">
- Evaluating tables qualitatively and quantita tively poses a significant challenge, as standard metrics often overlook subtle structural and content-level discrepancies.
+ Evaluating tables qualitatively and quantitatively poses a significant challenge, as standard metrics often overlook subtle structural and content-level discrepancies.
 To address this, we propose a rubric-based evaluation frame work that integrates multi-level structural de scriptors with fine-grained contextual signals, enabling more precise and consistent table